 Everyone in this world has faith to some degree.
 Religious or not, spiritual or not . . . every action is proof of faith.
 The difference between belief and faith is that faith requires action.
 We might believe that a plant will grow from a seed, but when we plant the seed we are exercising faith.
+We can overcome fear with faith.

 In the adoption and foster world, we might believe that families can be created, that children can rise above negative circumstances, that there could be happiness around the corner . . . but until we act, it’s just belief.
 It’s our faith that propels us to push through paperwork, to sign relinquishment papers, to take a DNA test.
 Even in the midst of hardship and discouragement, we continue to act on faith.
 Even when we don’t realize it.